PluginSmiths/Creating-addons-support/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-#### Also make sure that you have the latest version of the plugin and that you have installed the API of your mod.
+#### Make sure that you have the latest version of the plugin and that you have installed the API of your mod.

 **Describe the bug**
 A clear and concise description of what the bug is.
 Describe what the error is related to.